 Surprisingly, eating two eggs per day resulted in an increase in healthy HDL cholesterol, or good cholesterol, by 10% in one clinical study.
 All the while there was no increase in unhealthy LDL cholesterol or triglycerides either.

-And it is important to eat the yolk: this is where most of the antioxidants that help dampen inflammation are located.
+It is important to eat the yolk: this is where most of the antioxidants that help dampen inflammation are located.
 However, the proteins in the egg white are immuno-protective and can be anti-inflammatory too.